minerllabs/minerl/docs/source/api/herobraine.rst

 Observation handlers define what observation data agents receive (e.g. POV image, lifestats)

-When used to create a gym, you should override create_observables and pass them to this function.
+When used to create a gym, you should override create_observables and pass the observation handlers to this function.
 See the `Custom Environment Tutorial`_ for more.

 Compass